External Research Data Requests

 Student-level data is private information protected by both federal and state laws.
 The student information available through the department, though anonymized, is by federal and state law confidential and shall be used only for authorized purposes.
 Under no circumstances shall records and reports be released by the department to any party unless such release is in strict accordance with the provisions of, and to the entities identified in, the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. § 1232g; 34 C.F.R Part 99; and chapter 119 and section 1002.22, Florida Statutes.
 Individuals and organizations that receive data through the research request process have strict obligations to protect that data and must meet the requirements of both federal and state laws in their usage and handling of that data.
 The parties receiving this data have separate obligations based on these provisions and must protect the confidentiality and privacy of this information and may not disclose this information to others.

-The information released by the department may only be used for the purposes identified in the research request application and approved by the department.
+The information released by the department may only be used for the purposes identified in the approved research request application.
 The data received will only be used to generate aggregate statistics that will be used for one of the three allowable purposes under FERPA: 1) to improve instruction; 2) to develop, validate or administer predictive tests; or 3) to administer student aid programs.
-Deliberate or accidental misuse or disclosure of information may result in loss of access, disciplinary action, or dismissal or prosecution under the scope of all applicable federal and state laws and regulations.
+Deliberate or accidental misuse or disclosure of information may result in loss of access, disciplinary action, dismissal, and/or prosecution under the scope of all applicable federal and state laws and regulations.

 Cost Recovery Fee